kit-clj/kit-clj.github.io/resources/md/guestbook.md

 #### Routing

 The module also helped generate some routes for us under `yourname.guestbook.web.routes.pages`.

-TODO: add a bit in general about routing with kit
+See [routing](/docs/routes.html) documentation for more details.

 #### Adding a database